indeedeng/lsmtree/recordlog/README.md

 Addresses are represented by 64-bit values.

-CompressedBlockRecordFile address scheme (not written as a RecordLogDirectory):
+BlockCompressedRecordFile address scheme (not written as a RecordLogDirectory):
 ```
 [block address: 54 bits][record index: 10 bits]
 ```